-A Robust Identity-by-Descent Procedure Using Affected Sib Pairs: Multipoint Mapping for Complex DiseasesLiang K.-Y. · Chiu Y.-F. · Beaty T.H.b
+A Robust Identity-by-Descent Procedure Using Affected Sib Pairs: Multipoint Mapping for Complex DiseasesLiang K.-Y.a · Chiu Y.-F.a · Beaty T.H.b

 Departments of aBiostatistics and bEpidemiology, School of Hygiene and Public Health, Johns Hopkins University, Baltimore, Md., USA